-• all unspent conditional cautions and convictions (as defined by the Rehabilitation of Offenders Act) will be automatically disclosed
+all unspent conditional cautions and convictions (as defined by the Rehabilitation of Offenders Act) will be automatically disclosed appear on Standard and Enhanced checks.

-This change ensures that all records that are disclosed on a DBS Basic check will also now appear on Standard and Enhanced checks.
 However, in accordance with safeguarding, an employer is still legally entitled to ask shortlisted candidates to disclose their criminal history, however this no longer includes final warnings, cautions, and reprimands.
 Further guidance on this can be found in the NACRO guidance here.